 Nostalgia is priceless.

 We met a puzzle designer/genius/entrepreneur, Leonard Gordon, at a puzzle party and became fascinated by what he had done with "spherical close packing" three sizes of Pyramid puzzles had strangely clumped balls that fit only one way (more or less) to form a pyramid.
 Ever the alert salesman, Len made us see the wisdom of adding his long-established (1971 or so) "Gordon Bros." puzzles to our product line.
 Over the years the pyramid puzzles as a group (left to right: Giant, Perplexing, Big, on molded plastic bases) became one of our bestsellers, and we started giving them deluxe wood bases and, later, stylish layered acrylic bases, with crystal-clear pieces instead of Len's original bright colors.
 (Photo swiped from Bob Stegmann's Puzzle Page.)
-The 25th anniversary models have bases with silver trim.
+The 25th anniversary models in 2009 sported bases with silver trim.

 A few years later Len discontinued making the middle size, the square-based "Big" pyramid, but for now we had a happy trio.
 Len confessed that the Big pyramid was his dumping ground for extra pieces and that about 8 different versions were loose in the world.
 That explained why his customers would write to us for solutions to those!